 Petra was the rock-cut capital city of the Nabateans, an Arab people who inhabited northern Arabia and the Southern Levant from the 4th century BC until being conquered by Trajan in 106 AD, who annexed it to the Roman Empire.

 Situated between the Red Sea and the Dead Sea, Petra became during Hellenistic and Roman times a major caravan center for the incense of Arabia, the silks of China and the spices of India, a crossroads between Arabia, Egypt and Syria-Phoenicia.
 Petra is half-built, half-carved into the rock, and is surrounded by mountains riddled with passages and gorges.
 An ingenious water management system allowed extensive settlement of an essentially arid area during the Nabataean, Roman, and Byzantine periods.
 It is one of the world’s richest and largest archaeological sites set in a dominating red sandstone landscape (from the UNESCO site).

-With more than 70 hotels and many tourist restaurants, Wadi Musa (pop.
+With more than 70 hotels and many tourist restaurants, Petra City (pop.
 18 000) is located in the Ma’an Governorate in southern Jordan, adjacent to the archaeological site of Petra.

 The town is about 250 kilometers (160 mi) from Amman, Jordan’s capital, and 100 kilometers (60 mi) north of the port city of Aqaba.

 The new Queen Alia International Airport (QAIA) is Jordan’s main airport, with direct flights to many world destinations.
 The airport is located 35 kilometers south of Jordan’s capital, Amman.